The Royal Marines

 Anyone who is looking for a peaceful spot to park, after dark, may wish to consider avoiding the areas used by the Marines for their night exercises.

-See Clinton Devon Estate's Guide to the Common for further information.
+See Clinton Devon Estate's web site for further information.

 Relevant links.